Help create Antarctic marine parks

 Australia has a proud legacy in Antarctica’s history: from its role in the ground-breaking 1959 Antarctic Treaty, to the mighty diplomatic feat by Australia and France that led to the ban on mining in the Antarctic 30 years ago.

-Next year, during the 41st annual Convention for the Conservation of Antarctic Marine Living Resources (CCAMLR) meeting, Australia has an incredible opportunity to demonstrate its global leadership and help determine the future of the Antarctic once again.
+This year, during the 41st annual Convention for the Conservation of Antarctic Marine Living Resources (CCAMLR) meeting, it’s important Australia show global leadership and help determine the future of the Antarctic once again.

 Australia changed the fate of the Antarctic once before – from potential mega mine to a ‘natural reserve, devoted to peace and science.’
 Now, with your leadership, we must get this crucial protection in place.